JBShaffer91/to-do-list/README.md

 If you would like to contribute to this project, feel free to open a pull request or submit a suggestion.

 ### License
-This project is licensed under the MIT License
+This project is licensed under:

 MIT License